 Low maintenance: While a UV protective oil finish will help to maintain your deck’s original color, as natural woods age, they weather to a beautiful silver-gray patina.
 Many homeowners enjoy the natural look of this weathering process but consider applying a finish to your deck annually if you don’t mind the extra maintenance.

 Variety: There many different types of tropical hardwoods.
-Here at Hardwood Decking Supply, we sell ipe, batu, garapa, cumaru, tigerwood, and massaranduba.
-These species provide a variety of looks to suite every project, at a variety of prices to suite every budget.
-Whether you’re looking for the renowned hardness of ipe, the stunning stripes of tigerwood, or the strength and distinct color of massaranduba, you’ll find something that’s perfect for your home.
+Here at Hardwood Decking Supply, we sell ipe, batu, garapa, cumaru, and tigerwood.
+These species provide a variety of looks to suit every project, at a variety of prices to suit every budget.
+Whether you’re looking for the renowned hardness of ipe, the stunning stripes of tigerwood, or the strength and affordability of batu, you’ll find something that’s perfect for your home.
 No matter what you choose, you can be confident that your finished deck will be durable and long-lasting.